NeuralNoise/social-19/README.md

 Installation:

-   run: npm install - it installs all requirements tasks\n
+   run: npm install - it installs all requirements tasks

    run: bower install - it installs all requirements vendors

 Usage: